vwkd/code-web/Front-End Web Development/JavaScript Extensions/Code Style/ESLint configuration.md

 - scans source code, shows syntax errors, style convention errors, structural errors
 - enforces "The Good Parts" of JavaScript, subset that makes sense
 - computes an AST from source code
-- can be used to enforce style guide as well, e.g. consistent spacing, but better use separate formatter
+- can be used to enforce formatting as well, e.g. consistent spacing, but better use separate formatter, e.g. Prettier